piecedigital/bubble/README.md

   - Fixed bug preventing live streams from listing **ok**
 - Improvement: 0.12.10
   - Added Twitter link
+- Bug fixed: 0.12.11
+  - Fixed links in panels not opening in new window due to some not having an HTML description

 # Things to add eventually
 - Stream reordering - TBD